Criticism of Islamism: Ignoring Maslaha

-A solution to this problem embraced by modernists and usually ignored by Islamists, is the inclusion of the principle that Islamic law must serve the general common good or maslaha.
+A solution to this problem that is embraced by modernists and often ignored by Islamists, is the inclusion of the principle that Islamic law must serve the general common good or maslaha.
 This open-ended requirement clashes with Qutb's idea that there is "no vagueness or looseness" in Sharia.
+Dale Eickelman and James Piscatori write:

-"Many modernist use as the point of departure the well-established Islamic concept of maslaha (the public interest or common good.)
+Many modernist use as the point of departure the well-established Islamic concept of maslaha (the public interest or common good.)
 For those schools that place priority on the role of maslaha in Islamic thinking, Islam by definition serves the common good; therefore, if a given policy or position demonstrably does not serve the public interest it simply is "not Islam".
 This formulation is used by the huge Muhammadiyah movement in Indonesia, among others.
-The pioneering Egyptian Islamic thinker Muhammad `Abdu spoke in similar terms when he criticized Muslim neglect of the concept of `common good` and rulers' emphasis on obedience above justice."
+The pioneering Egyptian Islamic thinker Muhammad `Abduh spoke in similar terms when he criticized Muslim neglect of the concept of `common good` and rulers' emphasis on obedience above justice.

 Ibn Aqil believed Islamic law could consider the welfare of those who broke Islamic law and go beyond what was "explicitly supported" by the Quran.

 Islam approves of all policy which creates good and eradicates evil even when it is not based on any revelation.
 That is how the Companions of the Prophet understood Islam.
-Abu Bakr, for example, appointed Umar to succeed him without precedent.
+Abu Bakr for example, appointed Umar to succeed him without precedent.
 Umar suspended the Quranically mandated punishment of hand amputation during a famine, he suspended it also when he discovered that two thieves, the employees of Hatib, were under-paid.
 And so on.